 LeapFrog LeapReader Reading and Writing SystemTeach your kid reading, writing, comprehension, vocabulary, and listening skills with help from a nifty little pen that speaks to them as they scroll over different activities in LeapReader’s library of 150+ books.
 You’re still on the hook for bedtime reading, though; LeapReader can’t match your range of princess voices.

 Western Digital My Passport Ultra Portable External Hard DriveYes, you’ve officially reached the age where treating yourself means buying an external hard drive.
 Welcome to the age of practicality.
-Up to3 terabytes (with optional hardware encryption security) should be more than enough to store all those adorable first day of school pics of your kids.
+Up to three terabytes (with optional hardware encryption security) should be more than enough to store all those adorable first day of school pics of your kids.

 Jabra SPEAK 510 Wireless Bluetooth SpeakerIf you’re lucky enough to take advantage of a generous work from home policy so you can be there for your kid when they get home from school and take conference calls in your underwear (not in that order), you want this speaker.
 It sets up in seconds and provides crystal clear sound quality from all angles, turing any room in the house into a conference room.
 Conversely, you could bring this to your office’s actual conference room, because the phone in there never friggin’ works.

 Mophie Power Reserve With Lightning ConnectorYou probably could use a reserve power supply that gives you up to 60% more juice, costs less than $40, and fits on your keychain.
-Unless of course you’d rather run out of juice and lose that video right before your kid’s big solo.
+Unless of course you’d rather run out of juice and lose that video right before your kid’s big back-to-school solo.
 Your call.